Hiking

 - 1059 m

-Starting point: Scheidweg, 1362 m, on the taxable mountain road from Oberschan to Palfries.
-Parking and end point of the hiking bus route (Sundays only).Requirements: T3.
-From Palfries steep ascent with a few secured sections, surefootedness required.
+Starting point: Scheidweg, 1362 m, on the toll road from Oberschan to Palfries.
+Parking available and terminus of the hiking bus service (Sundays only).
+Difficulty: T3.
+From Palfries, a steep ascent with a few secured sections; sure-footedness is necessary.

 A tour by:

-Rother Wanderführer Glarnerland (Mark Zahel)
+Rother Hiking Guide Glarnerland (Mark Zahel)